Living and Investing in Vanuatu

 Universal suffrage: 18 & over.

 Tax haven.
 There are no personal or corporate taxes, death duties or capital gains taxes.
-The government raises money through a value added tax on goods and services, (12.5%), and a range of duties on imported goods.
+The government raises money through a value-added tax on goods and services, (15%), and a range of duties on imported goods.

 The nation identifies as Melanesian.
 However, Polynesian influences are recognisable in many of the languages,(around 80), and practices.

 Welcome.
-An investment of 5 million vatu, (US$50,000), plus a police clearance certificate entitles you to apply for citizenship.
-An application costs 25,000 Vatu (@US$250), and the authority generally provides approval within 15 working days
+An investment of 5 million Vatu, (Approx US$50,000), plus a police &health clearance certificate entitles you to apply for residency.

 The Australian Banks are in the top 50 banks in size, and probably the top 10 in safety.
 However, their computers are in Australia, and the Australian Taxation office, a more virulent clone of the I.R.S., is able to access many of these accounts.
-For privacy, National Bank of Vanuatu.
+For privacy, National Bank of Vanuatu.plus a new Chinese bank Wanfuteng Bank as of 2018

 Bislama,( LINGUA FRANCA), English and French.
 English is the language of business and most used.